verifiable-pdfs/blockchain-certificates/docs/issue_certificates.md

 ## Create PDF certificates
 This method allows an institution to issue digital certificates.
-It creates PDF certificate files and issues a hash representing those files into the Bitcoin network's blockchain.
+It issues existing PDF certificate files and publishes a hash representing those files into the Bitcoin network's blockchain.
 The general process is as follows:
-  - A PDF template file is populated using a CSV that contains all the graduates; a PDF certificate is created for each entry in the CSV
+  - All the PDF certificates are expected.
+A CSV with the certificates data is used to add metadata to each certificate; all PDF certificates now include the metadata
   - The PDF certificates are hashed (sha256) and a merkle tree is created, the merkle root of which is published into the blockchain

 ## Requirements
 To use one needs to satisfy the following:
   - Have a local Bitcoin node running (testnet or mainnet)
   - Have python 3 installed and knowledge on using virtualenv
-  - Have a Java Runtime Environment available -- note that most systems have one by default
-    - this was necessary to properly handle UTF-8 characters while populating the certificate; no python OS project could handle this
   - Basic knowledge of the operating system (examples are given on a Debian-based linux system)

 ## Installation